 Do you want to know how to prepare for kindergarten?
 These 13 things you can do at home will help your kiddo get ready for school (and have fun)!

 There are certain questions that I get asked over and over again as a literacy specialist and teacher.
 One of them?
 How to prepare for kindergarten.
 What to do with toddlers, preschoolers, even babies to be sure that they're ready for kindergarten when the day comes.
-Ironically, I was answering this question LONG before I had a toddler of my own…..but now, I can confidently say that I do all of these things with my own daughter.
+Ironically, I was answering this question LONG before I had an entering kindergartener of my own…..but now, I can confidently say that I did all of these things with Lydia.
 I'm sharing 13 things you can do at home to help prepare your child for kindergarten.

 Before sharing what I suggest you DO, I'd like to share what I suggest you DON'T do.
 Please don't treat your child as if they are in elementary school before they actually are.
 Flashcards and memorizing words, elementary school worksheets, work that is appropriate for older children?
 Younger kids just aren't developmentally ready for this type of activity.
 They need play and language based opportunities to learn kindergarten readiness skills.
-I PROMISE, if you are providing younger children with language and print rich activities that are appropriate for their age…..they WILL be ready for kindergarten.
+I PROMISE, if you are providing younger children with language and print rich activities that are appropriate for their age along with opportunities to function in a group setting and follow a schedule…..they WILL be ready for kindergarten.
 The goal is for that transition to be smooth, easy and enjoyable!

-- Practice following two step directions.
-This can be a ROUGH one for little kiddos.
+Practice following multiple step directions.
+This can be a ROUGH one for little kiddos (and let's be real, some not so little kids too).
 Start with simple one step instructions and give a LOT of positive reinforcement.
 Around age three, try two step directions (ie can you please take off your shoes and put them in your room).
+By age five, and entering kindergarten……following multiple step directions should be a norm (ie Lydia can you go upstairs, put on your shoes, grab your backpack and meet me at the front door).